online job preparation resources

 RESUME REVIEW APPOINTMENTS

-Currently enrolled Mesa College students may schedule an appointment to have their resume reviewed by a career counselor.
-To make an appointment, come to the Career Center (I4-306) or contact us at 619-388-2777.
+Currently enrolled Mesa College students and alumni may schedule an appointment to have their resume reviewed by a career counselor or with a career peer ambassor.
+To learn more, click here.

 A cover letter which can also be in the form of a cover email is an essential part of the job search process.
 A cover letter should be included with every resume and/or job application that you send out, even when it is not requested because it serves as your introduction to a prospective employer.